rascafr/loopback-secure-storage/README.md

 Because code is always better than a Markdown file, an example is available [here](https://github.com/rascafr/example-loopback-secure-storage).
 Feel free to clone and tweak it!

+## Installation

+In your own project, run `npm i loopback-secure-storage` and you're good to go.

 ## Configuration

 You must add a file in your `server` directory to handle secure storage settings, named `storage.NODE_ENV.json`: